matsnowak/kafka-scribe/docs/plan.md

-# Improvement Plan for kafka-scribe
+# Implementation and Improvement Plan for kafka-scribe

 ## Introduction